ulyagram77/vscode-pets/docs/source/usage.rst

 Themes
 ------

-VS Code Pets comes with themes.
+EBANARIUM comes with themes.
 Themes are set from the VS Code Preferences Window.
-Search for "vscode-pets" to find the VS Code Pets specific settings.
+Search for "vscode-pets" to find the EBANARIUM specific settings.

 Configure `vscode-pets.theme` to `"forest"` and let your pets play in a spooky forest.